loadfunctype/notification-stuff/README.md

 l:Notify("Title","Description", 10)
 ```

-Original credits to the owners, you can find their reups
+Original credits goes for the owners, I just modified it and improved some of them